 The U.S. Department of Education offers a variety of federal grants to students attending four-year colleges or universities, community colleges, and career schools.

 The Federal Pell Grant is awarded based on financial need.
 It does not have to be repaid.
 Federal Pell Grants usually are awarded only to undergraduate students who have not earned a bachelor's or a professional degree.
-Pell Grant awards are based on the EFC (expected family contribution), as calculated by the FAFSA formula and after the verification process is completed.
+Pell Grant awards are based on the Student Aid Index (SAI), as calculated by the FAFSA formula and after the verification process is completed.
+Students are eligible for a full-sized award when they are enrolled in a minimum of twelve credit hours per semester; they receive a prorated award when they are enrolled in fewer than twelve credit hours per semester.

 The Teacher Education Assistance for College and Higher Education (TEACH) Grants provides grants of up to $4,000 a year to students who are completing or plan to complete course work needed to begin a career in teaching.
 Learn more about this grant.